phac-nml/irida/doc/administrator/web/index.md

 The following prerequisites are required for running the IRIDA web interfaces:

 * [Java](http://www.oracle.com/technetwork/java/index.html) 17 or higher.
-* A working servlet container supporting Servlet 3.1 ([Tomcat](https://tomcat.apache.org/), version 9 or higher, for example)
+* A working servlet container supporting Servlet 3.1 ([Tomcat](https://tomcat.apache.org/), up to version 9, for example)
 * A working database server (the application is tested on [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/)).
 * A working install of Galaxy (we recommend that you run Galaxy and the IRIDA web interface on separate machines).
 The install guide assumes that you are using [Bash](https://www.gnu.org/software/bash/manual/bashref.html)